benhj/simplay/README.md

 # simplay

 This forms the beginnings of a re-write of a simulator I wrote during my PhD and later, during a following post-doc.
 The original aim of that work was a study of nervous-system/body plan co-evolution in models of soft-bodied worm-like creatures.
 I decided to rewrite the software as the original was so buggy and crufty it was starting to become a headache to maintain.
-This version will be far cleaner and from a software architectural perspective, far more elegant.
+This version will be far cleaner and from a software architectural perspective, hopefully a bit more elegant.

 ## The plan